MBTA bus: History

 In 2022, the MBTA started cutting bus service due to a driver shortage resulting from a long-term retirement trend accelerated by the COVID-19 pandemic in Massachusetts.
 Despite paying for training to get a commercial driver's license and offering a $4,500 signing bonus, it ended the year short about 350 drivers, plus about 400 more needed to increase service to implement a proposed bus network redesign.
 Experts said the shortage was caused by the failure to raise the starting hourly wage, and offer new hires full-time work instead of forcing all of them to start part-time.
 Drivers were also unhappy about lack of access to bathrooms and "split shifts" with unpaid time between morning and evening rush hour that was too short to go home.
 The MBTA began hiring operators for full-time work in 2023.
 The number of bus drivers increased from about 1,350 in mid-2023 to about 1,500 in March 2024.

 Fleet

-This is the current bus roster for the MBTA as of September 2024.
-All buses are 102 in wide; most buses are 40 foot length, while 117 are 60 foot articulated buses.
-An additional 80 New Flyer 40-foot battery-electric buses were ordered in July 2023, with the first ten to be delivered in 2024 and the remainder in 2025–26.
+This is the current bus roster for the MBTA as of July 2026.
+All buses are manufactured by New Flyer and are 102 in wide; most buses are 40 foot length, while 117 are 60 foot articulated buses.
+80 New Flyer 40-foot battery-electric buses were ordered in July 2023.
 Thirty-two of those buses will have left-side doors for use in the Harvard bus tunnel.
+40 additional electric buses were ordered in December 2025 to provide service for the Quincy Bus Maintenance Facility to be opened in 2027; 15 of these buses will be funded with settlement money from Volkswagen from their 2015 "Dieselgate" emissions cheating scandal.
+State law requires the MBTA to purchase only zero-emission buses after 2029 and mandates a fully-electrified fleet by 2040.